Last Updated on April 19, 2021

 The BTU that you need will highly depend on your pool size.
 The larger it is the higher BTU your pool requires for your gas heater.

-Like any typical machine that uses gas, these heaters emit air pollution and can be expensive to operate as it can cost you anywhere from $300 to $600 per month.
+Like any typical machine that uses gas, these heaters emit air pollution and can be expensive to operate as they can cost you anywhere from $300 to $600 per month.
 Of course, you also have to pay for the upfront cost of acquiring a gas heater that’s anywhere between $1,000 to $1,500.

 Heat pumps work by either using both electricity and your surrounding air or by electricity and a water source.